 A mix of cayenne and turmeric powder works together in this balm to create an anti-inflammatory and pain-relieving effect that also moisturizes the skin.

 I know what you’re thinking…is the turmeric going to stain my skin?
-Since turmeric can stain, I recommend wearing similar colours when using this balm to be safe.
+Since turmeric can stain, I recommend wearing similar colours when using this pain relief balm to be safe.
 As for your skin, if you rub it in well enough, it will simply create a nice natural glow!

 I recommend applying this balm on any sore body parts up to 4 times daily for some gentle relief!